jonaszubindu/CRIRES-planning-tool/README.md

 The script creates a URL to request for the exoplanet table and filters the initial table after the constraints.
 It stores a .csv file of that table that can be imported to Transit_List.py via csv_file_import.py*"

-The retrieved data are stored in a csv-file which has a default name PlanetList.csv and is stored in /CRIRES-planning-tool.
-Running option 1 in Transit_List.py will import the name column of PlanetList.csv.
 Running the script will yield the following

 `Write name to store file: [PlanetList.csv] `

 where one can choose a different name (without suffix .csv) to store the data and press enter, if one would like to use the data from the Nasa exoplanet archive in a different manner.
 Pressing enter will choose the default name.

-The script classes_methods/csv_file_import.py imports the names in PlanetList.csv or any other file defined in classes_methods/csv_file_import.py.
+The script classes_methods/csv_file_import.py imports PlanetList.csv or any other file defined in classes_methods/csv_file_import.py.
+The existence of csv_file_import.py is at the moment rather ambiguous.
+However, in the future, by adding different sources for target information, this file could expand its functionality.